-4.2.8.20 The amount should be calculated as follows:
+4.2.8.20 The net investment in capital assets category of a government's net position represents the investment in capital assets, net of capital asset related items.
+The amount should be calculated as follows:

-- 1. Capital asset balances in the statement of net position (including restricted capital assets), - 2.
+- 1. Capital asset balances in the statement of net position (including restricted capital assets, tangible and intangible capital assets), - 2.
 Minus accumulated depreciation (if capital assets are not reported net), and - 3.
-Minus outstanding balances of any bonds, mortgages, notes, or other capital related debt that are attributable to the acquisition, construction, or improvement of those assets (including capital-related retainage and accounts payable).

-Deferred outflows and inflows of resources that are attributable to acquisition, construction, or improvement of those assets or related debt should be also included in calculation.
+Minus outstanding balances of capital related bonds, mortgages, notes, or other debt and liabilities that are attributable to the acquisition, construction, or improvement of those assets.
+(This includes capital-related retainage and accounts payable, as well as premiums and discounts on bonds.
+This balance excludes unspent debt proceeds.), - 4.
+Minus deferred inflows of resources that are capital related (e.g., loss on refunding of outstanding capital-related debt), and - 5.
+Plus deferred outflows of resources that are capital related (e.g., gain on refunding of outstanding capital-related debt).

-All capital assets should be reported as Net Investment in Capital Assets, regardless of restrictions but they should not include any financial resources restricted for capital assets acquisition (e.g., unspent bond proceeds, etc.).
-The latter would be reported as Restricted component of net position.
+All capital assets should be reported as Net Investment in Capital Assets, regardless of restrictions but they should not include any financial resources restricted for capital assets acquisition, construction, or improvement (e.g., unspent bond proceeds, grant monies, etc.) or financial resources held for capital assets acquisition, construction, or improvement.
+The unspent resources would be reported as Restricted or Unrestricted components of net position, depending on the constraints on these financial resources.

-4.2.8.30 If a part of the debt proceeds was spent on assets that have been not capitalized (assuming that part is immaterial), the entire amount of debt should be considered capital related.
+4.2.8.30 If part of the debt proceeds were spent on assets that have been not capitalized or other non-capital purposes (assuming that part is immaterial), the entire amount of debt should be considered capital related.
+If the amount spent on non-capitalized purposes is material, this amount should be removed from the debt outstanding balances calculation.